The School of Engineering and Applied Sciences offers several five-year combined degree programs leading to a bachelor’s degree and a master's degree.

 Entering the workforce with a combination of management and technical skills provides a powerful platform to launch a career.

 Students interested in one of these programs must first be accepted into the School of Engineering and Applied Sciences as an approved major.
 The outlines provided in the college catalog for each major follow the typical sequence recommended for the standard bachelor's degree for the first three years.

 Students should take the GMAT/GRE and apply to the MBA program early during their junior year (third year course requirements).
-Students must formally apply to the MBA program by submitting the online application by May 1 (March 1 if you are a U.S. citizen or permanent resident and want to be considered for financial aid in the form of a fellowship, scholarship, or graduate assistantship).
+Students must formally apply to the MBA program by submitting the online application by April 1 (February 1 if you wish to be considered for financial aid in the form of a fellowship, scholarship, or graduate assistantship).
+Applicants must also schedule an appointment to meet with Lynn Noel, SEAS academic advisor to complete the SEAS Advisor Approval & Planning Form (submitted with MBA application).
 Admissions will be limited to students who can satisfy the entrance requirements for the MBA program.